 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Apex Trader Funding is $8 cheaper to get started.
+Alpha Futures is $90 cheaper to get started.
 Alpha Futures charges $79/mo (monthly subscription) plus a $149 activation fee.
-Apex Trader Funding charges $131 one-time plus a $89 activation fee.
+Apex Trader Funding charges $249 one-time plus a $69 activation fee.

 Apex Trader Funding gets you funded faster, with an estimated ~11 days to first payout (1d eval + 5d winning + 5d processing).
 Apex Trader Funding has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Alpha Futures requires your best day to be no more than 50% of total profit.

 When comparing withdrawal frequency, the gap between payouts matters.
-Alpha Futures has no minimum profitable days requirement between withdrawals.
-Apex Trader Funding requires 5 profitable trading days between each withdrawal โ at 20 trading days per month, that works out to roughly 4 payouts per month.
+Alpha Futures requires 5 profitable trading days between each withdrawal, while Apex Trader Funding requires 5 profitable trading days.
+At 20 trading days per month, that means Alpha Futures can request roughly 4 payouts per month versus Apex Trader Funding's 4.

 Both firms work well for day traders and budget traders.
 Explore all trading styles to see which firms match your approach.